dantavares/RouterOS-Check-WAN-and-send-Telegram/README.md

 2. Create a group, and register your bot as an administrator
 3. In RouterOS, create a scheduler, and paste the script
 4. Edit the script, insert at least your BOT Token and ChatID (Telegram Room)
+5. Put a comment with the exact name of the interface, in their respective routes, if you want the script to deactivate and activate the route if it is offline or online